ankitapandit939/APC-INJECTION/README.md

 ALERTABLE STATE - AN ALERTABLE STATE IS A CONDITION WHEN A THREAD IS IN REST OR WAITING TO EXECUTE THE QUEUED APC'S.

-These were the Prerequisites that we should know before trying to learn about WHY AND HOW IS APC INJECTION DONE .
+These were the Prerequisites that we should know before trying to learn about WHY AND HOW IS APC INJECTION DONE or WHAT IS IT?